BES-QSIG/Data-integration-R/Data-integration-R.md

 ==================================

 Here we will look in more detail at the data from the .csv files you loaded in part 1.
-There are three files:
+There are three tables:

--   EnglandWales\_1979\_2k.csv gives a range of Agricultural Census variables for year 1979 at 2km gridded resolution.
+-   `ag_data` gives a range of Agricultural Census variables for year 1979 at 2km gridded resolution.
 A range of additional variables and/or years can be downloaded from [agcensus](https://access.edina.ac.uk/agcensus/)

--   LANDSCAPE\_AREA\_FEATURE\_HAB\_1978.csv gives the Countryside Survey
+-   `cs_data` gives the Countryside Survey habitat areas for 256 1km
-    habitat areas for 256 1km squares surveyed in 1978.
-Additional datasets and/or years can be downloaded from the [EIDC](https://catalogue.ceh.ac.uk/eidc/documents#term=Countryside+Survey&page=1)
+    squares surveyed in 1978.
+Additional datasets and/or years can be downloaded from the
+    [EIDC](https://catalogue.ceh.ac.uk/eidc/documents#term=Countryside+Survey&page=1)

--   CS\_locations\_false.csv gives (incorrect) locations for the 256
+-   `cs_locs` gives (incorrect) locations for the 256 CS squares.
-    CS squares.
 The locations are confidential which is why false locations are given for the purposes of this tutorial.
 True locations are available on request at 10km resolution via the [EIDC](https://catalogue.ceh.ac.uk/eidc/documents#term=Countryside+Survey&page=1)

+Firstly, we will look at the `cs_data` table and do some exploratory analysis of this data, before moving on to look at integrating this information with the `cs_locs` and `ag_data` tables.

-Firstly, we can remove some columns that aren't useful from the CS data.
+We can start by removing some columns that aren't useful from the CS data (year, ID code, land class and environmental zone which we won't be using in the analysis).

     cs_data <- subset(cs_data, select = -c(YEAR,ID,LAND_CLASS90,EZ_DESC_07))

-The CS data holds data on habitat area.
-We can make a simple boxplot to compare the average habitat area per 1 km Countryside Survey sample square between habitats.
+The CS data holds data on habitat area mapped within each 1km square.
+We can make a simple boxplot to compare the average habitat area per 1km Countryside Survey sample square for each habitat.

     boxplot(cs_data$AREA ~ cs_data$BROAD_HABITAT)

 ![](Data-integration-R_files/figure-markdown_strict/unnamed-chunk-8-1.png)

-This is very messy!
-Let's focus on a few habitats of interest and group priority habitats together in one category.
+This is very messy and not very informative!
+Let's focus on a few habitats of interest and group the priority habitats (e.g. saltmarsh, blanket bog) together in one category.
 Arable, improved grassland and woodland, along with the total priority habitat area, might be expected to be related to agricultural intensity so we'll focus on these habitats to start with.

 Firstly, we'll create new columns for the area of each of our habitats of interest